TheBizzle/ClowCards/README.md

 It's a browser-based Heroscape card random-drafter!
 To draft, simply supply one or more player names and a number of cards to be drafted for each player, and then click "Pick Cards!".
 Each card in the pool is selected at most once.
 Without restarting the application, the cardset can be changed in realtime by toggling a card's draftability in the "Customize Cardset" area of the interface.

-If you're interested in deploying this application via a single, minified `.js` file, run the `play start` command.
+**CURRENTLY BROKEN (see [here](https://github.com/TheBizzle/ClowCards/issues/19))**: If you're interested in deploying this application via a single, minified `.js` file, run the `play start` command.
 Then, patiently wait several minutes while RequireJS uglifies the code and builds the output file.
 Once that's done, Play will handle the rest for you.

 ## Disclaimer